European wars of religion: Great Britain and Ireland

-The Reformation came to Britain and Ireland with King Henry VIII of England's breach with the Roman Catholic Church in 1533.
-At this time there were only a limited number of Protestants among the general population, and these were mostly living in the towns of the South and the East of England.
-With the state-ordered break with the Pope in Rome, the Church in England, Wales and Ireland was placed under the rule of the King and Parliament.
+The Reformation in Britain and Ireland was launched by King Henry VIII of England's breach with the Roman Catholic Church in 1533.
+At that time, there was only a small number of Protestants among the general population, and most of them were living in the towns which were located in the South and the East of England.
+After the state-ordered break with the Pope in Rome, the Church in England, Wales and Ireland was placed under the rule of the King and Parliament.

-The first major changes to doctrine and practice took place under Vicar-General Thomas Cromwell, and the newly appointed Protestant-leaning Archbishop of Canterbury, Thomas Cranmer.
+The first major changes in doctrine and practice took place under Vicar-General Thomas Cromwell, and the newly appointed Protestant-leaning Archbishop of Canterbury, Thomas Cranmer.
 The first challenge to the institution of these reforms came from Ireland, where "Silken" Thomas Fitzgerald cited the controversy to justify his armed uprising of 1534.
 The young Fitzgerald failed to gain much local support, however, and in October a 1,600-strong army of English and Welshmen arrived in Ireland, along with four modern siege guns.
 The following year Fitzgerald was blasted into submission, and in August he was induced to surrender.

 Shortly after this episode, local resistance to the reforms emerged in England.
 The dissolution of the monasteries, which began in 1536, provoked a violent northern Catholic rebellion in the Pilgrimage of Grace, which was eventually put down with much bloodshed.
 The reformation continued to be imposed on an often unwilling population with the aid of stern laws that made it treason, punishable by death, to oppose the King's actions with respect to religion.
 The next major armed resistance took place in the Prayer Book Rebellion of 1549, which was an unsuccessful rising in western England against the enforced substitution of Cranmer's English language service for the Latin Catholic Mass.

 Following the restoration of Catholicism under Queen Mary I of England in 1553, there was a brief unsuccessful Protestant rising in the south-east of England.